ngeklai/BADS7105-CRM-Analysis-and-Intelligence/Homework 07: Product Recommendation/README.md

 ```
 ![Picture4](https://user-images.githubusercontent.com/59596996/122671718-3a93fd00-d1f2-11eb-8f09-93fdd0045ddc.png)

-### Step 4: Conduct Market Basket Analysis
 Then, we perform an analysis to know which items are purchased simulatenously or, so-called, in the same basket.
 This is known as Market Basket Analysis.
-Apriori Algorithm is employed in this case.
+### Step 4: Conduct Market Basket Analysis
+Market Basket Analysis could be done by setting up Association Rule, in which you will two challenges; one is identifying "Frequent Itemsets" and another is constructing "Strong Rule".
+Apriori Algorithm is helpful for these purposes.
 ```javascript
 freq_itemsets = apriori(df, min_support=0.5, use_colnames=True)
 freq_itemsets.head(10)